vladkov88/StanOccupancyModelTutorials/OccupancyStanIntroduction.md

 ## Background on eDNA-based sampling

-Most if not all organisms excrete DNA into their surroundings or environment.
+Most if not all organisms excrete or shed DNA into their surroundings or environment.
 This DNA is called environmental or eDNA.
 Microbial and soil scientist have long used this DNA as a tool for detecting microbes in the soil because the method allows the detection of difficult to capture and culture species.
 More recently, macro biologists discovered the power of sampling DNA.